So you want to create a customer service resume that will get you that next job for sure?

 You might want to make sure that the phone number has a professional voicemail message.
 If desired, you may also include a link to your LinkedIn account.

 As a customer service representative, you should be good at listening and have great communication as well as interpersonal skills.
-For great resume summary examples for customer service resume check out Hiration's free templates.
+For a great Customer Service resume summary examples resume check our resume examples section free on our website.

 A customer service representative should possess knowledge of wide range of duties for the industry that they represent.
 You may have to provide information about a product, deal with concerns and questions, review customer accounts, or take customer orders.

-Contact with customer could be over the phone, in person, and through email and your csr resume should showcase the willingness to work around the clock.
+Contact with customer could be over the phone, in person, and through email and your customer service representative resume should showcase the willingness to work around the clock.

-While writing a summary statement for your customer service resume, focus on writing between four to six concise lines of text.
+While writing a summary statement for your resume for customer service, focus on writing between four to six concise lines of text.
 These lines comprise your "sales pitch" since it is likely that they are the first lines a recruiter will read.

 The first sentence usually details your job title and the years of experience you have.
 The second sentence focuses on one major accomplishment or a few hard skills related to the industry.
 The following statements encompass your major experiences or responsibilities.
 The final sentence may list two or three relevant soft skills.

-Not targeting these might result in your potential employer assuming that you are sending resumes at random to a lot of jobs.
-It generally leads to the assumption that you are not specifically interested in their job really.
+Not targeting relevant keywords from the job might result in your potential employer assuming that you are sending resumes at random to a lot of jobs.
+This leads to the assumption that you are not specifically interested in their job really.

-The following are resume summary examples for customer service resume:
+The following are resume summary examples for customer service rep resume:

 ~5 years dedicated customer service representative with five years of front-office experience in the IT industry.
 Possesses a proven track record in devising customer-centric solutions.
 Known for the ability to resolve a wide range of customer issues of unmatched quality and stellar customer feedback.
 Reliable and trustworthy with an uncompromising commitment to providing optimal customer service.

-An objective statement should be included in a customer service resume of a junior candidate.
 It states your goal, your belief and what you are working towards.
-In case you are a fresher it is essential that your customer service resume has an objective that goes in the lines of:
+In case you are a fresher below is a resume objective for customer service:

 Highly motivated individual with a zest for learning and a desire to work as a customer service representative in the fashion industry to ensure proper attention is paid to the customer's requirements.